 Quick Start Chapter 3: PEDL Commands¶

-pedl cmd run or
+pedl cmd run.

-pedl command run.
 Commands are a great way to run workflows that may not easily fit into the standard PEDL experiment workflow described above, while still getting the benefits of PEDL features such as resource scheduling and dependency management.